Luxury Trekking in NepalEco Tourism In Nepal, Sustainable tourism in Nepal

 Efforts for Ecotourism in Nepal

 Since Nepal opened up to the outer world in 1950, tourism sector has developed by leaps and bounds, both in terms of number of tourists’ arrival and expansion of sector.
-However, this expansion is leading Nepal towards mass tourism which shall increase the negative impact of tourists’ arrival upon the environment of tourist centered regions in Nepal than ever before.
+However, this expansion is leading Nepal towards mass tourism.
+This shift will likely increase the negative impact of tourists’ arrivals on the environment.
+The tourist-centered regions in Nepal will be more affected than ever before.
 Ecotourism can engage the stakeholders of tourism industry for preservation of ecology while reaping benefits from the industry.

 While the exact date of ecotourism in Nepal isn’t established, the effort for conservation of natural diversity and conscious effort for minimizing negative impact on the environment started fairly long ago.
 With the enactment of National Park and Wildlife Conservation Act, 1973, the effort related to ecotourism started.
-Establishment of the Department of National Parks and Wildlife Conservation (DNPWC), conservation areas and national parks, hunting reserve and other natural sanctuaries are some of the notable efforts from the government for conservation of wildlife, flora and fauna.
+The establishment of the Department of National Parks and Wildlife Conservation (DNPWC) is a notable effort from the government.
+Conservation areas and national parks also contribute significantly.
+Additionally, hunting reserves and other natural sanctuaries play a vital role in the conservation of wildlife, flora, and fauna.
 A network of 9 National Parks, 3 Wildlife Reserves, 3 Conservation Areas and 1 Hunting Reserve shows the effort for conservation of ecology in Nepal.

 Specific examples of Ecotourism in Nepal are presented as follows:

 Nepal has been putting effort for the conservation of natural resources, wildlife, flora and fauna and the promotion of sustainable as well as ecotourism.
-The activities such as Rural Tourism, Mountain climbing, Trekking, Rafting and Bungee Jumping, Cultural tours, adventurous activities such as rock climbing, mountain biking, jungle safari and other activities such as museum visiting, shopping indigenous products, meditation are more or less related with ecotourism.
+Activities such as rural tourism, mountain climbing, trekking, rafting, and bungee jumping are related to ecotourism.
+Cultural tours and adventurous activities like rock climbing, mountain biking, and jungle safaris also fall under this category.
+Other activities such as visiting museums, shopping for indigenous products, and meditation are more or less related to ecotourism as well.
 Ecotourism in Nepal is promoted through wildlife, nature and culture based tourism.

 We are affiliated With